acumos/system-integration/z2a/README.md

 * Dependency and OS tools installation (`0b-depends.sh` script)
 * Kubernetes cluster creation (`0c-cluster.sh` script)

->NOTE: Execution of the `z2a/0-kind/0a-env.sh` script is required for both Flow-1 (vanilla VM) installation and Flow-2 (pre-built Kubernetes cluster) installation.
-The `z2a/0-kind/0a-env.sh` script creates and populates environment variables necessary for proper operation of subsequent scripts.
+>NOTE: Execution of the `z2a/0-kind/0a-env.sh` script creates and populates environment variables necessary for proper operation of subsequent scripts.
 >
 >NOTE: For 1st time users, the user performing the installation MUST log out of their session after the successful completion of `z2a/0-kind/0b-depends.sh` script.
 The logout is required such that the user (installer) can join the `docker` group that has just been created.
+>
-Upon logging back into a session, the user (installer) will be a member of the `docker` group and can proceed by executing the `0c-cluster.sh` script located in the `~/system-integration/z2a/0-kind` directory.
+>Upon logging back into a session, the user (installer) will be a member of the `docker` group and can proceed by re-executing the `0a-env.sh` script and then the `0c-cluster.sh` script located in the `~/system-integration/z2a/0-kind` directory.
 Any subsequent re-run of the `z2a/0-kind/0b-depends.sh` script does not require the user to log out (one time requirement).

 ### Flow 1 - Step 1-acumos